JacYuan1/Windows-Events-to-Splunk-Project/README.md

 <h2 id="#Introduction">Introduction</h2>

 The premise of this project is to create a custom windows event in which it will be forwarded to Splunk for further analysis.
-The final report will be linked in the [References Section](#References).
+The final report will be linked in the [References section](#References).

 <h2 id="#Tools-Used">Tools Used</h2>